acelliott1218/Mainstreet-Bistro/README.md

 1. Get Python file ready for deployment

-> Ensure the Python project is ready for deployment and includes all necessary dependencies in a requirements.txt file using this command.
+> Ensure the Django project is ready for deployment and includes all necessary dependencies in a requirements.txt file using this command.

 > pip3 freeze > requirements.txt

-2. Pushing GitHub
+2. Configure static data

-> Make a commit and push the current version of the program to GitHub.
+> Add whitespace, reconfigure static files to match Heroku standard

 > git commit -m "..."
 > git push